CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Results

-Given an unseen ego-centric view with potentially partial observations, our method maintains all possible current state beliefs in 3D, and faithfully reconstructs novel views from arbitrary camera angles for each belief.
+\paragraph{3D novel view synthesis:} Given an unseen ego-centric view with potentially partial observations, our method maintains all possible current state beliefs in 3D, and faithfully reconstructs novel views from arbitrary camera angles for each belief.
 Fig.~\ref{fig:nvs} illustrates one of the possible 3D beliefs that \oursshort{} holds.
-This demonstrates our method's capacity for generating 3D beliefs that could be used for novel view synthesis in a view-consistent manner.
-Our model's ability to achieve accurate and complete 3D environmental understanding is important for applications like prediction-based planning.

-\paragraph{Inference under full and partial observations:} Under full observation, we use MDN to predict the subsequent car positions in all three datasets.
+This demonstrates our method's ability to generate 3D beliefs that could be used for novel view synthesis in a view-consistent manner.
+Our model's ability to achieve accurate and complete 3D environmental understanding is important for applications like prediction-based planning. \paragraph{Inference under full and partial observations:} Under full observation, we use MDN to predict the subsequent car positions in all three datasets.
 PSNR values are calculated based on bird-eye view NeRF renderings and ground truth bird-eye view images of the scene across different timestamps.
 In Tab.~\ref{tab:predictions} we report the PSNR values for rendered images over the predicted posterior with the ground truth images at each timestamp.
 We also evaluate the efficacy of our prediction model using the accuracy curve given in Fig.~\ref{fig:curves}.
 This represents \oursshort{}'s ability to generate stable beliefs, without producing incorrect predictions, based on actor(s) localization results.
 For each number of samples between $n = 0$ to $n = 50$, we choose a random subset of $3$ fully observable ego images and take an average of the accuracies.
 In scenarios with partial observable ego-centric images where several plausible scenarios exist, we utilize recall instead of accuracy using a similar setup.
 This lets us evaluate the encoder's ability to avoid false negative predictions of potential danger.

 Fig.~\ref{fig:curves} shows that our model achieves high accuracy and recall in both datasets, demonstrating the ability to model state uncertainty (Approaching Intersection) and dynamic uncertainty (Two Lane Merge).
 The results indicate \oursshort's resilience against randomness in resampling, and completeness in probabilistic modeling of the belief space.
 Given these observations, we now build a reliable controller to plan and navigate through complex scenarios.